Coinbase Cryptocurrency Exchange – 2022 Review

 What countries are supported by Coinbase?

 Coinbase offers services in 103 countries, which you can find on their site.
 These services may not always include the ability to buy or sell cryptocurrency.
 To get a comprehensive overview of what you can do with Coinbase in your country, check out their official support page.
-Most European countries, Australia, and the United States have full access to all services offered by Coinbase, including buying, selling, and conversion.
+Coinbase can be used in Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Finland, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Malta, Monaco, Netherlands, Norway, Poland, Portugal, San Marino, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, and the United States.

 Does Coinbase provide a cryptocurrency wallet?